zestedesavoir/latex-template/documentation.md

 ## Title page macros (`\website`, `\authorlink`, `\editor` and `\logo`)

 These macros shoud be used before `\maketitle` (ideally in the preamble).
 If they are not used, there are default values.
 Be careful that `\logo` take in parameter the path of an image (and not an image).
+The default logo is `default_logo.png`.

 If there is multiple authors, use `\author` with a comma-separated list of them: `\author{author1, author2}`.